hmcts/cvp-audio-ingress/README.md

 Before starting testing, make sure the client IP(s) for the machines you are testing from is added to the `dev_source_address_prefixes` variable.
 This can be found in a variable group in Azure DevOps called `cvp-<env>`.

+### Terraform Testing
+You can run the plan command from your local by running the PowerShell command in `test/tf-plan.ps1`

+This will generate a plan against the remote state file.

 ### Functional tests

 1. Check that port 443 is responding with a valid SSL cert by opening the endpoint in your browser.
 (Smoke test candidate)